purr/icon-editor/README.md

 ### Cutout Mode

-Cutout Mode allows you to use SVG shapes as templates to create transparent cutouts in backgrounds or images:
+Cutout Mode allows you to use SVG shapes as templates to create transparent cutouts in backgrounds and images:

 1. Upload or select an SVG
 2. Position it where you want the cutout to appear
 3. Check the "Cutout Mode" checkbox
-4. The SVG will display with a thin red dotted outline to show the cutout area
+4. The SVG will display with a red outline and semi-transparent fill in the editor (UI only)
+5. When exported, the SVG shape will be 100% transparent with no red lines or fill
-5. Export the image to get a file with a transparent area in the shape of your SVG
+6. Export the image to get a file with a clean transparent cutout in the shape of your SVG

+Note: The red outline and semi-transparent fill are ONLY visual indicators in the editor interface to help you position the cutout.
+They NEVER appear in the exported image.
+The actual export will have perfectly transparent cutouts with no traces of red outlines or fill.

 ## Project Structure